Aonmonomer/Greedy-Snake/README.md

 ## **_Description_**

-### Project Greedy-Snake is a browser-based game that basically started with a short snake and a dot.
+### Project Greedy-Snake is a browser-based game that basically started with a green short snake and a yellow dot.

-### Player will need to activate and navigate the snake with up, down, left, right arrow key to capture the dot.
+### Player will need to activate and navigate the snake with up, down, left, right arrow key to capture the yellow dot.

-### For each dot the snake captured, the snake will grow a bit longer and the score will go up by 10.
+### For each yellow dot the snake captured, the snake will grow a bit longer and the score will go up by 10.

-### But the game will end whenever the snake hit the wall of the board or hit its own body.
+### The game will end whenever the snake hit the wall of the board or hit its own body.

 ---